Skip to content

 How long does myopia management treatment last?

 Myopia management is typically a long-term process that continues through a child’s growing years.
-Most children remain in treatment until their prescription stabilizes in their late teens.
+Most children remain in treatment until their prescriptions stabilize in their late teens.
 Regular visits allow us to track progress and adjust care as needed.

 Does myopia management replace glasses or contacts?